user827/arch-installation/README.md

 * Used `edac-util --vv` and see if EDAC registers modules in dmesg to verify ECC is enabled.

+* Check ecc is enabled by grepping edac in dmesg

 # TODO

 * gpg pubring.db.lock is held